sano-t/blai/README.md

 This file defines Agent class to submit.
 This includes the logic to use the prediction module.

-The convolutional LSTM for the internal model is loaded from file "model.h5".
+The convolutional LSTM for the internal model is loaded from the file "model.h5".

 ## conv_lstm.py